co-demos/fastapi-boilerplate/README.md

 ├── <data related>
 │   ├── workspaces (collection of tables/datasets)
 │   ├── tables (dataset's metadata)
-│   ├── table_data (as many sql tables there is of created datasets) │   ├── fields (field descriptions that could be used in several datasets) │   └── schemas (collections of fields)
+│   ├── table_data (exploded dataset data, perhaps as many sql tables there is of created datasets) │   ├── fields (field descriptions that could be used in several datasets) │   └── schemas (collections of fields)